-So when it comes to shopping for Gemstones, forget the Carat Sizes, they’ll do you no good.
-Look at the Millimeter Sizes and the Intensity of the color instead.
-In most Gemstones, the darker the color, the better!
+So when it comes to shopping for gemstones, forget about carat sizes, that’ll do you no good.
+Look at the millimeter sizes and the intensity of the color instead.
+In most gemstones, the darker the color, the better.

 You May Also Like: